Pierre Gasly excited about Season 3 of F1 series on Netflix - NBC Sports

 Gasly: “I know Felix Rosenqvist, I raced against him (in Formula E).
 I know Pato (O’Ward) as well.
 I know Conor (Daly).
 I was close to Tristan Vautier as well.
 Obviously I follow (Sebastien) Bourdais.
 And all the guys have been there a very long time.
 Since I’m a kid, I saw these names fighting up there for championships, and I always find it really exciting that the races are kind of unpredictable.
 A lot more than F1, even if we are going in that direction.
 We showed last year F1 is making steps in that direction and giving more chances to everyone to finish on the podiums.
 But I find IndyCar very exciting and clearly will make sure I’ll watch it even more with Romain joining the field.”

-Q: You appear to be in great shape, but you also posted in January that you had become the fifth F1 driver to contract COVID-19.
+Q: You appear to be in great shape, but you also posted in January that you had become the sixth F1 driver to contract COVID-19.
 Are you fully recovered?

 Gasly: “I’m quite lucky.
 It was very, very small.
 Really mild symptoms.
 I just felt like I had a runny nose for a couple of days and coughed a little for three to four days.
 My energy level was still good.
 Obviously, I had to isolate.
 We had a gym, and I managed to get all the equipment I needed to keep training during that period in my house.
 I was isolating with my trainer with me.
 It didn’t have much of an impact on my preparation.